yukonblue/CoreColor/README.md

 engineers, visual designers and artists, as well as those involved in scientific researches that rely on color modeling.

-*CoreColor* provides the modeling for a set of common color models and associated colorspaces, including those that many are familiar with, including RGB, CMYK, HSL, HSV, LAB, and XYZ, as well as facilities for converting between any one of the color models to the other.
+*CoreColor* provides the modeling for a variety of common color models and associated color spaces, including those that many are familiar with, such as RGB, CMYK, HSL, HSV, LAB, and XYZ, as well as facilities for converting between any one of the color models to the other.

 ## Details